t-b/inferno/README.md

 Configuration
 -------------
-Edit config.py to match your setup.
+Copy config.py.example to config.py and edit it to match your setup.
 Most of the dictionaries should be self explanatory.

 HS_TO_UID_DICT associates the numbering you use for your headstages 1-n to the